 Working with JSON in Python is super easy!
 Python has two data types that, together, form the perfect tool for working with JSON in Python: dictionaries and lists.
+In this article, I’ll show you how to use the built-in Python JSON library.
+In addition, we’ll take a look at JSON5: an extension to JSON that allows things like comments inside your JSON documents.

-Table of contents
+Table of Contents

-Importing the JSON library
+Importing the built-in JSON library

 Python ships with a powerful and elegant JSON library to help you decode and encode JSON.
 You can import the module with: